-- 1. Extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless: - i. such value falls within an OID arc for which the Applicant demonstrates ownership, or - ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or - 2. semantics that, if included, will mislead a Relying Party about the Certificate information verified by the CA (such as including an extKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+- 1. Extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless: - i. such value falls within an OID arc for which the Applicant demonstrates ownership, or - ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or - 2.
+Field or extension values which have not been validated according to the processes and procedures described in these Requirements or the CA's CP and/or CPS.